VSablin/Zurich1953/README.md

 ## Code

-There is an R script, main.R, to find data-output/ranking.csv.
+There is an R script, main.R, to find the data frames store in data-output/.
 The script is in the root directory.
 In functions/ there are functions the script uses.

 ## Best games